 But all of our BEB Organic cleansers are skin-neutral, with an approximate pH of 5.5—the ideal pH for baby’s skin.

 In today’s environment of chlorinated water, it is important to nourish the skin after cleansing, then defend it from losing its precious oils.
 BEB Organic moisturizer like Silky Cream – rich with coconut, avocado, and other oils full of essential fatty acids – help correct the skin’s pH balance while replenishing much-needed protective oils.

 Even if you’re using only plain water to cleanse baby skin or face, applying a moisturizer like Silky Cream afterward helps replenish the protective layer that has been washed away (even plain water has a pH that is too high for baby skin).

 Just because a product is labeled “For Baby” doesn’t mean it’s right for their skin.
 For example: Castile soap has a very high pH of almost 9, even if the label says ‘Baby’ on it.
-This can be drying to baby’s skin and can strip the natural oils from the skin’s surface.
-Without the oils, baby’s skin is at greater risk of bacterial infections and dehydration.
+This can dry a baby’s skin and strip the natural oils from the skin’s surface.
+Without the oils, a baby’s skin is at greater risk of bacterial infections and dehydration.